Surnet/swagger-jsdoc/README.md

 ### CLI

-You can also use the tool via [command line interface](CLI.md).
-It supports selecting multiple files, recursive subdirectories and watch task for continuous listening of changes in your code..
+You can also use the tool via [command line interface](./docs/CLI.md).
+It supports selecting multiple files, recursive subdirectories and watch task for continuous listening of changes in your code.